c0pperdragon/ByteMachine/OS816/README.md

 with 16 bit integers is the default and most optimized option.
 Using 8-bit values for local variables or parameters instead only degrades performance.

-* Function calls have a pretty high overhead, so maybe if makes sense to inline certain things using macros.
+* Function calls have a pretty high overhead, so maybe it makes sense to inline certain things using macros.